← Back to Skills / Marketplace / glassmorphism

 Depth without shadows

-Traditional design creates depth by stacking shadows under elements.
-Glassmorphism creates depth through transparency — you can see what's behind the element through it.
-This makes the interface feel spatial and layered in a way that shadows alone can't achieve.
+Glassmorphism creates depth through transparency — you can see what is behind the element through it.
+This gives the interface a spatial, layered quality that feels genuinely three-dimensional.

 02